jbush001/NyuziProcessor/CONTRIBUTING.md

 # Testing Changes

-## Verilog
 When adding new features, add tests as necessary to the tests/cosimulation directory.
 A README in that directory describes how.
-In addition, here are standard tests that should be run to check for regressions:
+In addition, here are some tests that should be run to check for regressions (depending on what was changed):

 1. Directed cosimulation tests - Switch to the tests/cosimulation directory